These Easy Fabric Pumpkins can be whipped up in under an hour, and you can make them to match any decor!

 I shared this tutorial for easy fabric pumpkins over at Every Creative Endeavor a few weeks ago, but I wanted to have it available here as well, so here it is!
-I used canvas for the pumpkin in this demo, but you can use any type of fabric.
+I used canvas for the pumpkin in this demo, but I have also made them with upholstery fabric.
+You can use any type of fabric.
 You can make them chic and classy, or fun and funky, just by altering the fabric you use.
 So have fun with them!

 Easy Peasy Fabric Pumpkins